 Jayson also advocates for clients in school services eligibility meetings, in IEP meetings with disability services programs and other services.
 Jayson also has contracts with corporations to provide employee assistance services.

-Prior to founding Goose Creek, Jayson was a certified life coach at Ashburn Psychological Services and the executive director of the Depression Bipolar Support Alliance of Northern Virginia He was a member of the Regional Recovery Workgroup, a state government sponsored group focused on improving mental health services in Northern Virginia.
+Prior to founding Goose Creek, Jayson was a certified life coach at Ashburn Psychological Services and the executive director of the Depression Bipolar Support Alliance of Northern Virginia, which grew into three regional groups for people with bipolar and depression, a group for teenagers and two groups for family members and friends.
+The organization was also responsible for outreach, community service and peer specialist training.
+Jayson has accepted a position as a member of the board of directors of the International Bipolar Foundation and will begin a two year term in September 2014.
+He was a member of the Regional Recovery Workgroup, a state government sponsored group focused on improving mental health services in Northern Virginia.
 He has helped facilitate support groups, helped create peer-to-peer outreach programs and helped sponsor mental health related educational programs.
 Jayson has spoken on mental health related issues at Washington & Lee University, Winston-Salem State University, Roosevelt University, Columbia College of Chicago and several other universities.
-He is presently working on a book about bipolar disorder with a clinical psychologist and writes a blog on mental health issues at blogspot.jaysonblair.com.
-For more information about Jayson’s work, you can access this video from
+Jayson is a founding fellow of the Institute of Coaching, a McLean Hospital-Harvard Medical School affiliate.
+He is the member of several coaching organizations and has attended executive education programs at the Wharton School at the University of Pennsylvania.
+Jayson writes blog on mental health issues at blogspot.jaysonblair.com.
+His life story has been featured in bp magazine and on WebMDTV, among other places.

 Jayson can be reached via